Share This Article

-Did you know that Wiccaphobia or the fear of witchcraft can be deadly at least to some?
+Did you know that wiccaphobia, or the fear of witchcraft, can be deadly, at least to some?

+In 1692, the infamous Salem witch trials led to the execution of some twenty individuals.
 That’s barely scratching the surface, as hundreds of suspected witches were burned at the stake in the centuries before that.
 While witchcraft is no longer a death sentence, a phobia of witches persists.

 Do you find pointy hats and broomsticks terrifying?
 Do you constantly worry about someone putting a hex or curse on you?
-You could have a Wiccaphobia or a fear of witches.
+You could have wiccaphobia or a fear of witches.
 When this goes beyond discomfort and starts to affect your life, you need help.
-Good thing the fear of witchcraft is treatable.
+Fortunately, the fear of witchcraft is treatable.

 What Is Wiccaphobia?